-This base layer garment features “3D knit construction,” which, according to SmartWool, results in a better fit and allows for a “cleaner” blend of different materials in certain body areas with fewer seams and less material.
-Technical jargon aside, I can say that the top kept me comfortable and dry during both days of hiking and paddling, and I really liked the fit and light weight.
+This base layer garment features “3D knit construction,” which, according to SmartWool, results in a better fit and allows for a “cleaner” blend of different materials in select body areas, such as the upper back and elbows.
+Technical jargon aside, I can say that the top kept me comfortable and dry during both days of hiking and paddling, and I really liked its fit and light weight.
 I will definitely wear this base layer for winter pursuits such as skiing and snowshoeing.

 Colors: Forged Iron & Deep Navy Mountain Stripe

 I requested these pants after testing the PrAna Stretch Zion (10” inseam) shorts this summer.
 I love these shorts.
 They are some of the best-fitting and most comfortable shorts I own.
 Also, they are durable, non-shrink, quick-drying, lightweight (but not too flimsy), wrinkle-free and stain-resistant.
 I used them for everything from fishing and crabbing to hiking, paddling and biking.
 Well, I’m happy to report that the pants offer the same features, while providing added abrasion-, scratch- and sun-protection for the lower leg.
 I also appreciated the snaps that allow the lower pant legs to be rolled up and secured at the calf, which proved useful when getting in and out of the kayak on the muddy, wet banks of the Housatonic.